 March 2 through 5 – Friday through Tuesday in the Cape Coral area

-Last Thursday evening we traveled up to Chattahoochee River toward Ft Myers, but took a turn north to Cape Coral where our friends Rick and Eleanor Gentleman from Acton Mass rent a house for about 10 weeks between January and March each year.
-We stopped here last February when we were looking for a boat and they told us to cruise back the following year.
-The house they rent has a dock and even a marine electrical outlet, so perfect for the Wandering Star.
+Last Thursday evening we traveled up to Chattahoochee River toward Ft Myers, but took a turn north to Cape Coral where our friends Rick and Eleanor Gentleman from Acton Mass were renting a house on a canal off of the Chattahoochee river.
+Their rental has a dock and even a marine electrical outlet, so perfect for the Wandering Star.
 Note: Rick and I are twins from different mothers – we share a birthday and year!

 We’ve been tied up their dock since last Thursday, and are enjoying the area very much.
 Not only do we have a place for the boat, but we are also staying in their guest room – such comfort!
 It was perfect timing because (1) we need to head back to Tarpon Springs area tomorrow afternoon so Dirk can finish his emergency crown replacement started up there and (2) then we are taking care of our grandson in Lantana FL while Sarah and Chris (daughter/son-in-law) go to a wedding for the weekend.
 So we were able to relax while Eleanor and Rick took us to local activities like an art walk, farmers market, the Irish Fest, the artsy town of Matlacha, and beaches to see sunsets in Cape Coral and Fort Myers beach and to visit the Edison museum in Fort Myers.

 The Irish Fest:

 Cape Coral public Yacht Club – Watching the sunset

 Rick and Eleanor’s rental is also close to a Rotary park with trails and a nature center where I found great brochures with local animal photos to share with our grandson Arden.
 We had some fun there…